tyleryouk/00os-origin/1000xdev/steam-integration/endpoint-integration-progress.md

 ## Integration Notes

 - API responses need to be cached to avoid rate limiting issues
-- Error handling strategy needs to account for intermittent Steam API availability
+- Error handling strategy accounts for intermittent Steam API availability
+- Field name mapping has been implemented to handle inconsistencies in API responses
 - Need to map Steam item attributes to blockchain token properties for later integration

 ## API Documentation Reference